gkweston/data-soccer/README.md

 # data-soccer
+### tl;dr:
-Automated soccer game to experiment with modeling human behavior in a digital environment, then designing processes that may model similar behaviors without explicit directions.
+Automated soccer game to experiment with modeling human behavior in a digital environment, then designing processes that may model similar behaviors without explicit algorithms.
 Focusing specifically on teamwork traits.
+The Unity Engine is utilized as a platform because of its accessabillity, which defaults to C#.

+# Overview
 Various traits are necessary among human teams to effectively complete tasks as a cohensive unit.
 If similar traits may be implemented in a digital environment, they may facillitate a more efficient execution of end goals.
 This project will approach how these traits can effectively be implemented from a computing standpoint.
-If these processes provide data that can allow for the isolation of trends, then an automated approach will be designed to "train" these traits in a system without explicitely writing code to achieve those ends.
-Below is a breakdown of this project in its early planning stages:
+If these processes provide data that can allow for the isolation of trends, then an automated approach will be designed to "train" these traits in a system without explicitly writing code to achieve those ends.
+Explicit code is loosely defined here as direct classes, functions or conditionals which dictate the program's actions.
+>So, normal code right?

+Yes, but no. If you're coding a dart's path, and script it to traverse a vector directly in line to the target, that's the explicit code the final stage of this project aims to avoid.
+Instead we can give the system a range of directions and magnitudes that it can pseudo-randomly "pick," and nudge it in the right direction if it stumbles upon one which gets the dart close.
+>Like strengthening a pathway between nodes in a neural-network...

+Bull's-eye!

+Below is a breakdown of this project in its early planning stages, including a quick note on the language it is coded in and using the Unity Engine as a platform in the first place.

+*Although learning C#, and strengthening an OOP approach is a nice side effect, the essence of this project is how algorithms can be designed to model (however limited in scope) human behaviour; and furthermore, if it is possible to develop a system which will "train" these behaviours into a control group.
+This training process is planned to be executed through another language, but built from the ground up (i.e. avoiding preexisting machine/deep learning libraries such as Python's sci-kit learn or Tensor Flow).
+Unity is a nice proving grounds for something like this because of its accesibillity, relative ease-of-use and abillity to interface API's in developer-mode.*

 System layout and Stage 1:
 -